schneider-san/Zaibatsu/README.md

 **`...
 If the internet wasn't made of gold, where'd I be? ....`** This is where Google Forms comes in.
 Unlike modlishka, evilginx, and muraena; you can now receive phished credentials right in your mailbox.
 This counters the problem of losing harvests.
 To use, setup google forms and configure forms notification by [appsrecord](https://appsrecord.com)
 #### GeoLocation Report
-**`... how can you say to me "who are you?"; "I am the the man who exists in the being before the beign of the man in your eyes"; hahaha "Who am I?" ... `**
+**`... how can you say to me "who are you?"; "I am the the man who exists in the being before the beign of the man in your eyes"; ...`**
 An impersonation is almost never complete without a geoloc report.
 A full geolocation IP is reported with the stolen credentials.

 ## Infrastructure Layout